Chan Gailey: Professional leagues (1984–1992, 1994–2001)

 Gailey moved to the NFL the next year, when the Denver Broncos signed him as an offensive assistant and special teams coach.
 The team made three Super Bowl appearances during his six-year tenure and coached quarterbacks John Elway and Gary Kubiak during his lone year as quarterbacks coach in 1988.
 In 1991, Gailey left the NFL to become the head coach of the Birmingham Fire of the World League of American Football, where the team made the playoffs in both years that he was coach.

 After a one-year stint as head coach at Samford University, he returned to the NFL with the Pittsburgh Steelers.
 After starting off as coach for the wide receivers, then moved up to offensive coordinator for the 1996 and 1997 NFL seasons.
 The Steelers won their division all four years, and made one Super Bowl appearance.

-In 1998, Gailey was hired to take over a struggling Dallas Cowboys squad, one that had faltered under Barry Switzer during his last year.
-Gailey's Cowboys won the NFC East in 1998, and made the playoffs under his two years at the reins, although they failed to win a playoff game.
+On February 13, 1998, Gailey was hired to take over a struggling Dallas Cowboys squad (as operated by Jerry Jones), one that had faltered under Barry Switzer during his last season.
+Other candidates considered in the course of five weeks were George Seifert, Sherman Lewis, and Terry Donahue, with the latter being the closest to being hired before disagreeing with Jones about contract language that opened the door for Gailey.
+Notably in the leadup to the season, Gailey expressed his opinion to the Cowboys to not draft Randy Moss in the 1998 NFL draft due to perceived off-field issues.
+Gailey's Cowboys won the NFC East in 1998, winning all eight games against teams in their division.
+This would come back to haunt them when they played the Arizona Cardinals, who happened to squeak into the playoffs as a Wild Card team despite losing to their division rival twice.
+Arizona trounced Dallas 20-7 for not only the first home playoff loss for the Cowboys in six years but also their first playoff win in a half-century.
+The Cowboys, hindered by injuries to players such as Michael Irvin (who suffered a career-ending injury midway through the year) went 8–8 in 1999 after starting the season 3–0, losing seven of eight games decided by a touchdown.
+They made the playoffs but lost to Minnesota.
+He was fired on January 12, 2000, three days after the season ended for Dallas with three years remaining on his contract.
 Gailey is the only Cowboys coach to have never missed the playoffs with his team.
 Gailey is also sometimes referred to by fans as "the forgotten coach" of Dallas.
+Jones later stated his regret at firing Gailey after two seasons.

 Gailey returned to the offensive coordinator role, this time with the Miami Dolphins for the 2000 and 2001 seasons.